 In April and May a delegation of leaders was hosted by ecumenical committees in eight cities across Canada, including many CPJ members, for Justice Tour 2015.
 They shared information about poverty in Canada and climate justice and listened to local reflections on engagement and advocacy.

-The traveling church leaders included Rev. Willard Metzger, Executive Director of Mennonite Church Canada, Rev. Karen Hamilton, General Secretary of the Canadian Council of Churches (CCC), and Rev. Susan Johnson, National Bishop of the Evangelical Lutheran Church in Canada.
+The travelling church leaders included Rev. Willard Metzger, Executive Director of Mennonite Church Canada, Rev. Karen Hamilton, General Secretary of the Canadian Council of Churches (CCC), and Rev. Susan Johnson, National Bishop of the Evangelical Lutheran Church in Canada.
 I was honoured to accompany the Justice Tour throughout the country, speaking in some venues and moderating events in others.
 The tour visited Vancouver, Edmonton, Saskatoon, Winnipeg, Kitchener, Halifax, Montreal, and Ottawa.

 In 2011, important interfaith statements were issued on poverty and climate change.
 Yet most people in the pews were never made aware of their content.CPJ, an affiliate member of the CCC, has used these statements in various educational and awareness-raising opportunities, including our two books of reflections and action suggestions, to encourage the work of the churches and engage faith communities in further action.

 These two priority issues for the CCC’s Commission on Justice and Peace are especially strategic in 2015 with the civic engagement that will occur during the federal election and because of two key international events: the UN Climate Conference in Paris (December) and the UN General Assembly on Sustainable Development Goals (September).

 At events attended by over 700 individuals, the church leaders heard from dozens of experts, local politicians, and church members passionate about public justice issues.
 It was clear that people in Canadian churches really care about poverty and climate change.